otosky/medium_stats/README.md

 #### FOR A PUBLICATION ####
 from medium_stats.scraper import StatGrabberPublication

-# url should be consistent with publication landing page
+# first argument should be your publication slug, i.e. what follows the URL after "medium.com/"
-pub = StatGrabberPublication('medium.com/test-publication', 'sid', 'uid', start, stop)
+pub = StatGrabberPublication('test-publication', 'sid', 'uid', start, stop)

 # get publication views & visitors (like the stats landing page)
 views = pub.get_events(type_='views')